ymigval/laravel-model-cache/README.md

 ### Q: Does this work with relationships?

 A: Yes, caching works with eager-loaded relationships and regular relationship queries.
+The package correctly generates unique cache keys for queries with different eager-loaded relationships, ensuring that `Model::get()` and `Model::with(['relation'])->get()` use different cache entries.

+### Q: How can I troubleshoot cache issues?

+A: You can enable debug mode in your configuration file to see detailed logs about cache keys being generated:

 ## Migrating from Other Caching Solutions